ArcGIS Server includes the following as parts of a server-based GIS:

 The SceneCachingTools service is started by default.
 Leave this service running so that it can respond to caching requests.
 If the service is stopped or unavailable, caching requests fail.
 You cannot delete the SceneCachingTools service and you must leave its execution mode as Asynchronous.

-The SceneCachingTools service works together with the SceneCachingControllers service.
-Both must be running to build caches and both must run on the same cluster.
+The SceneCachingTools service works with the SceneCachingControllers service.
+Both must be running to build caches.

 You can enable a sync capability on feature services, which allows clients to download a local copy of the data to use when offline, and synchronize changes between the client and feature service when the client is back online.
 These download and synchronization operations can run synchronously or asynchronously.
 The SyncTools service is used when sync operations run asynchronously.